The Big Show

 * * *

-Across the way on Marsh Island, a similar scene was playing out.
-In this case Mariah woke up screaming, caught in the throes of a horrifying nightmare.
-And, like Beth, she was greeted by an equally dazed and confused companion.
+Across the river on Marsh Island, a similar scene was playing out.
+Like Beth and Pauly before her, Mariah woke up screaming, caught in the throes of a horrifying nightmare.
+And, like Beth, she found herself greeted by a similarly dazed and confused companion.

-"I don't know what to tell you, Mariah," Katriva cautioned her after hearing about the dream and then being bombarded by questions.
+"I don't know what to tell you," Katriva cautioned her after hearing about the dream and then being bombarded by questions.
 "Whatever it is, it can't be a good thing."
-She never said a word to Mariah, because just then she had her own gruesome nightmare to sort out.
-In her case there was no swing ride and no circus.
-Instead, her dream involved the bodies of the other children, the ones whose essence she had carried ever since Beth set her free from the weeping willow tree—the ones she hoped to bring together to join in the fight to stop Mr. Tout.
+She avoided commenting about Mariah's dream, because just then she had to deal with her own gruesome nightmare.
+In her case there were no swing rides or circuses.
+Her dream involved the bodies of the other children, the ones whose essence she had carried ever since Beth set her free from the weeping willow tree—the ones she hoped to bring together to help in the fight against Mr. Tout.

-It was still too raw to sort through, but she had a very dark feeling that it was somehow connected to the horrible dream Mariah was describing.
+It was still too raw to sort through, but she had a very dark feeling it was somehow connected to her companion's horrible dream.

 * * *